OrdnanceSurvey/GeoDataViz-Toolkit/README.md

 [Data Viz Project](http://datavizproject.com/) - A website trying to present all relevant data visualisations, so you can find the right type and get inspiration on how to do it.

-[Data Viz tools and resources](http://dataviz/tools/) - A curated guide to the best tools, resources and technologies for data visualisation.

 [Data Viz Checklist](http://annkemery.com/wp-content/uploads/2016/10/DataVizChecklist_May2016.pdf) - This checklist is meant to be used as a guide for the development of high impact data visualisations.

 [ONS DataViz guidance](http://style.ons.gov.uk/category/data-visualisation/) - Guidance for creating charts and tables and best practice for using colour in your work.